 The Fund makes regular monthly cash distributions to Common Shareholders at a rate based upon the past and projected net income of the Fund.
 Subject to applicable law, the Fund may fund a portion of its distributions with gains from the sale of portfolio securities and other sources.
 Distributions can only be made from net investment income after paying any accrued dividends to holders of the Preferred Shares.
-The Fund's dividend policy, as well as the dividend rate that the Fund pays on its Common Shares, may vary as portfolio and market conditions change, and will depend on a number of factors.
+The Fund's dividend policy, as well as the dividend rate that the Fund pays on its Common Shares, may vary as portfolio and market conditions change, and will depend on a number of factors, including without limitation the amount of the Fund's undistributed net investment income and net short and long-term capital gains, as well as the costs of any leverage obtained by the Fund (including interest or other expenses on any reverse repurchase agreements, credit default swaps, dollar rolls/buybacks and borrowings and dividends payable on any preferred shares issued by the Fund).
+As portfolio and market conditions change, the rate of distributions on the Common Shares and the Fund's dividend policy could change.
+For a discussion of factors that may cause the Fund's income and capital gains (and therefore the dividend) to vary, see "Principal Risks of the Fund."
 There can be no assurance that a change in market conditions or other factors will not result in a change in the Fund distribution rate or that the rate will be sustainable in the future.

 The Fund generally distributes each year all of its net investment income and net short-term capital gains.
 In addition, at least annually, the Fund generally distributes net realized long-term capital gains not previously distributed, if any.
+The net investment income of the Fund consists of all income (other than net short-term and long-term capital gains) less all expenses of the Fund (after it pays accrued dividends on any outstanding preferred shares).
 The Fund may distribute less than the entire amount of net investment income earned in a particular period.
 The undistributed net investment income would be available to supplement future distributions.
-As a result, the distributions paid by the Fund for any particular monthly period may be more or less than the amount of net investment income actually earned by the Fund during the period.
+As a result, the distributions paid by the

+Fund for any particular monthly period may be more or less than the amount of net investment income actually earned by the Fund during the period.
+Undistributed net investment income will be additive to the Fund's NAV and, correspondingly, distributions from undistributed net investment income will be deducted from the Fund's NAV.
 The tax treatment and characterization of the Fund's distributions may vary significantly from time to time because of the varied nature of the Fund's investments.